-crispy, golden, light little puffs of creamy crab filling…. tell me there’s anything on a Chinese-American restaurant menu that’s tastier! crab rangoon are not a traditional Chinese dish, but one of the smart and great things we here in ‘Merica have invented. i’m pretty proud of us. i won’t order a combination plate without ‘em.
+Crispy, golden, light little puffs of creamy crab filling…. tell me there’s anything tastier on a Chinese-American restaurant menu!
+Crab rangoon are not a traditional Chinese dish, but one of the smart and great things we here in ‘Merica have invented.
+I’m pretty proud of us.
+I won’t order a combination plate without ‘em.

-i served these Krabby puffs with a sweet chili sauce for dipping, such as this one, or you can make a more savory dipping sauce by mixing soy sauce, a little rice wine vinegar and sesame oil that you can mix to your taste preference.
+I served these Krabby puffs with a sweet chili-garlic sauce for dipping, such as this one, but another great option is a savory dipping sauce of soy sauce, a little rice vinegar and sesame oil that you can mix to your taste preference.

 It’s wonderful how super easy these puffs are to make at home!
 Just mix the filling, fill and seal the wontons and fry.
 If you prefer to bake these, you risk the possibility of the filling errupting and spilling from the puffs during baking… so I’ll leave that up to your discretion (spray the tops with a little oil before baking for crispness!).
-I used store-bought wonton wrappers and inexpensive imitation Krab meat because we don’t like to fuss around when we’re hungry. get a filling/wrapping companion (husband/friend/someone with opposable thumbs) and make an entire batch in a flash, then store them in the freezer for a quick appetizer any old time. or eat them all at once! i won’t tell.
+I used store-bought wonton wrappers (easy!) and imitation Krab meat (inexpensive!) because I don’t like to fuss around when we’re hungry.
+Grab a filling/wrapping companion (husband/friend/someone with opposable thumbs) and make an entire batch in a flash, then you could either store them in the freezer for a quick appetizer anytime, or eat them all immediately!
+I won’t tell.

-i had the tail-end of a package of round wrappers, so i made some (roughly) pleated crescents, and then some square wrappers became the little envelopes. the Chinese restaurant near our place that i’m quite fond of makes them into these little stars that have a habit of sticking me in the roof of the mouth — not that it stops me — but honestly, they taste deeelicious no matter how they’re shaped, so proceed at your own level of wonton-shaping expertise. (mine is fair, to low.)
+I had the tail-end of a package of round wrappers, so I made some (roughly) pleated crescents, and then some square wrappers became the little envelopes.
+The Chinese restaurant near our place that I’m quite fond of makes them into these little stars that have a habit of sticking me in the roof of the mouth — not that it stops me — but honestly, they taste deeelicious no matter how they’re shaped, so proceed at your own level of wonton-shaping expertise.
+(Mine being fair, to low.)

 - 1 8 oz package cream cheese, softened